Charles H. Lundquist College of Business: Minor program

-There are also 900+ students enrolled in minors programs at the College.
+There are also 900+ students enrolled in minors programs at the college.
 Students may earn a minor in business administration, sports business, entrepreneurship, or sustainable business.

 Graduate programs

-Graduate programs have been accredited by the AACSB since 1962.
+Lundquist College of Business graduate programs have been accredited by the AACSB since 1962.

 Oregon MBA

-The Oregon MBA is available as a full-time, two-year program; one-year accelerated program; or a part-time flexible program.
-Students complete a set of core business courses and then complete additional course work in one of five specialization areas: Advanced Strategy and Leadership, Finance and Securities Analysis, Innovation and Entrepreneurship, Sports Business, Sustainable Business Practices.
+The Oregon MBA is available as a full-time, two-year program or one-year accelerated program.
+Students complete a set of core business courses and then complete additional course work in one of four specialization areas: Finance and Securities Analysis, Innovation and Entrepreneurship, Sports Business, Sustainable Business Practices.

-The Oregon MBA was ranked 72nd in the United States by the publication U.S. News & World Report in its "2023 Best Business Schools" ranking.
+The Oregon MBA was ranked 72nd in the United States by U.S. News & World Report in its "2023 Best Business Schools" ranking.

 In 2015, the Princeton Review named the Oregon MBA program first in the United States in the Green MBA category.
-In 2022, the Oregon MBA program was ranked fourth in the Green MBA category by the same publication.
+In 2025, the Oregon MBA program was ranked fifth best Green MBA, seventh best graduate program for entrepreneurship in the west, tenth best MBA for operations, and top 50 graduate programs for entrepreneurship in the U.S. by the same publication.

 The MBA program was once hailed as the 9th best "Green MBA" in the world by the magazine Corporate Knights.